 Twenty hand-curated entries across five categories:

 matched.ambiguous.informal_abbreviation and upgrade the verdict to matched.
 These four entries are the only ones we tuned against the live verifier - they were probed to ensure they exercise the LLM-screen path.
-The LLM’s verdict on them is what we report.not_found.Run against the live /api/verify endpoint:
+The LLM’s verdict on them is what we report.not_found.All figures below are recomputed from the published receipts (downloadable in full below).
+Each receipt’s per-entry results array carries the verdict, confidence, and resolution source for every case, so the recall, false-accusation rate, and intervals here can be recomputed from the JSON alone - no access to our code required.
+Confidence intervals are Wilson 95% - wide on purpose, because the fixture is small and every entry is hand-verified.

-The fixture is marked immutable.
-When we add entries we create validation-set-v2.json and re-measure; old numbers always cite the specific fixture version they came from.
+The fixtures are marked immutable.
+Each new measurement gets its own versioned, immutable fixture; old numbers always cite the specific fixture version they came from.

 Both.
 The fabrication pattern is the same regardless of origin: a citation pairs a real, resolvable identifier (DOI or PMID) with a title that does not correspond to the paper at that identifier.
 Topaz et al. note the steep increase since 2023 strongly implicates LLM authorship, but the verifier checks the structural disconnect - claimed title versus resolved title - not who wrote the citation.